jimburton/scrabble/chapters/Chapter6.md

 case move valGameRules g wp is of
   Ev (Left e) -> do liftIO $ T.putStrLn e
                     liftIO $ takeTurn g $ Just (T.pack wd  <> ": NO SCORE")
-  Ev (Right (g',mv)) -> liftIO $ takeTurn g' (Just (T.pack $ show (mrScore mv)))
+  Ev (Right (g',mr)) -> liftIO $ takeTurn g' (Just (T.pack $ show mr))
 ```

-First we replace any blanks that were in the WORD part of the input.
-This is done by interrogating
+First we replace any blanks that were in the `WORD` part of the
-the user and producing a list of pairs of replacements and their indices.
+input.
+This is done by interrogating the user and producing a list of
+pairs of replacements and their indices.
 This code is in
 `ScrabbleCLI.Blanks` and we won't go through it here.
-Then weparse the other parts of the input
+Then we select the
-with the `words` function, the `makeWordPut` function
+other parts of the input with the `words` function, the `makeWordPut`
-is used to create a `WordPut` from what we have, and the game and the `WordPut` are passed
+function is used to create a `WordPut` from what we have, and the game
-to the `move` function.
-Finally, the `Evaluator` result is pattern matched.
-As with `takeTurnAI`,
+and the `WordPut` are passed to the `move` function.
+Finally, the
+`Evaluator` result is pattern matched.
+As with `takeTurnAI`, we either
-we either print an error message and send the unchanged game to `takeTurn` loop, or send the
+print an error message and send the unchanged game to the `takeTurn` loop,
-new, updated game to `takeTurn`.
+or send the new, updated game to `takeTurn`.

 ## Running the game